top of page

 Lee and colleagues conducted a test that had participants reading one of two fictitious company reports.

-Both reports listed reasons why the company had done so “poorly” the past year.
+Both reports listed reasons why the company had done so “poorly” in the past year.

 The first report listed strategic decisions as the main reason for poor performance.